nightcap79/HG532e/README.md

 important files are inside /etc:

-defaultcfg.xml > an encrypted configuration file, a very important file which has all usernames and passwords of  the system and the default settings of the device.
+1.defaultcfg.xml > an encrypted configuration file, a very important file which has all usernames and passwords of  the system and the default settings of the device.
-I've looked into a project to decrypt the configuration file from a similar system <a href="http://hg658c.wordpress.com">hg658c.wordpress.com</a> and found that it's not easy, you need some keys and RSAs
+I've looked into a project to decrypt the configuration file from a similar system <a href="http://hg658c.wordpress.com">hg658c.wordpress.com</a> and found that it's not easy, you need some keys and RSAs, these keys should be stored somewhere in the system.

+2.webimg > the content of the website, it consists of html asp xml css files, but all the files are stacked in one file

+3.webidx > is the index for the files which is stacked in webimg, the content of this file as follows: path:html webfilterparam.h 39663 0 path:html/html pubinfo.asp 1279 39663
+msgerrcode.asp 1347 40942

+path:html > is the path of the following files webfilterparam.h > is the file name
+39663 > is the file size
+0 > is the decimal starting position of the file

+I've made a python script to extract the webimg files in my Github, you have to download readwebimg.py and copy it beside the webidx and webimg, and run it using the terminal:
+'''bash
+$ python readwebimg.py
+'''
+it will extract all files inside html folder

 #####2258  LZMA compressed data